heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 privilege escalation attacks.
 This is particularly true when both the Workload Platform and the Resource Server platform are multi-tenanted.

 The following recommendations apply to configurations that control the "identity exchange" step that controls the translation of the workload JWT to a Resource Server identity:

-1. When a Workload Platform contains multiple Tenants, the configuration SHOULD rely on a JWT issuing key bound to a single Tenant of the workload platform, rather than a single JWT issuing key for the Workload Platform.
+1. When a Workload Platform contains multiple Tenants, the configuration SHOULD rely on a JWT issuing key bound to a single Tenant of the Workload Platform, rather than a single JWT issuing key for the Workload Platform.
-2. The configuration SHOULD use specific JWT claims to prevent any JWT signed by the JWT Issuer from being used to impersonate any Resource Server principal.
+2. The configuration SHOULD use specific JWT claims prevent any JWT signed by the JWT Issuer from being used to impersonate any Resource Server principal.
+As examples, this could be achieved with (1) a unique combination of "sub", "issuer", and "audience", or (2) custom claims as defined by the Resource Server.
 3. When a Workload Platform contains multiple Tenants, the configuration SHOULD NOT solely rely on JWT claims that can be controlled by any Tenant.
 The configuration MAY rely on a "tenant" claim, if the claim value is